 Interestingly, I never thought of myself as inspirational, but maybe I am.

-The things that I learned to be the key to the success of our long-term relationship are also key principles you can take to strengthen your personal and business relationships.
+The things that I learned to be the key to the success of our long-term relationship are also fundamental principles you can take to strengthen your personal and business relationships.

 Here are some tips I will share with you that are related to communication: